 Program Student Learning Outcomes

-It is expected that graduates from the program will have:
+It is expected that graduates from the program will have the ability to:

-- A recognition of the need for, and the ability to engage in, lifelong learning.
+- Recognize the need for, and the ability to engage in, lifelong learning.